i-sanyam/sanyamaggarwal.com/content/blog/_index.md

 ---
-title: Musings
+title: Blogs
-description: An assorted collection of thoughts on business, finance, and life.
+description: My thoughts on tech & life.
 date: 2020-06-26
-author: nithin
+author: Sanyam Aggarwal
 ---

-An assorted collection of thoughts on business, finance, and life.
+Sharing some of my experiences with tech and life.
 Browse by [tags](/tags).